Ic-ks/restartable-flow/README.md

 }
 ```

-Now, we can define our flow and access the built-in restart mechanism:
+Now, we can define our flow and access our new restart mechanism:

 ```kotlin
 class ProductScreenViewModel : ViewModel() {